Table of Contents

-A leaking bowl essentially means that this seal, as mentioned earlier, is not functioning correctly.
+As mentioned earlier, a leaking bowl means that this seal is not functioning correctly.
 This malfunction allows the process liquid to escape through this seal.

 The main sign of a leaking bowl is a continuous discharge of process fluid during the fluid process cycle.
 The operator can see this discharge coming out through the sludge discharge chute.

 This leak diverts some or all of the process fluid resulting in reduced or no flow through the clean oil path.
-Most centrifuge control systems monitor the pressure in this pipe, and loss of flow will trigger the no-flow alarm.
+Most centrifuge control systems monitor the pressure in this pipe, and flow loss will trigger the no-flow alarm.

 The leaking process fluid will also cause resistance to the bowl rotation due to the air friction experienced by the escaping fluid at high velocity.
 This drag on the bowl causes the motor to draw a higher current, which is also detected by an advanced control system.

-A few reasons can cause the centrifuge bowl to leak, as described above.
+As described above, a few reasons can cause the centrifuge bowl to leak.
 We will briefly discuss each of the causes and a suggested remedy to fix the issue.